-32 It is possible for students to pursue research off-campus subject always to provisions applied by the College which will reflect the nature of study in the associated discipline.
+&lt;sup>34 It is possible for students to pursue research off-campus subject always to provisions applied by the College which will reflect the nature of study in the associated discipline.

-33 A College Higher Degrees Committee or equivalent may permit the period of study to be suspended for a defined period when a student is ill or has other personal circumstances which prevent the student from continuing the research.
+&lt;sup>35 A College Higher Degrees Committee or equivalent may permit the period of study to be suspended for a defined period when a student is ill or has other personal circumstances which prevent the student from continuing the research.
 Suspension can be agreed by the College Higher Degrees Committee or equivalent for other reasons, such as student internships.
 The arrangements for suspension of study shall be in accordance with those of the Research Councils.